Tennis elbow and other types of bursitis

 - Rest: Not using the joints in the affected area unless necessary.
 Bursitis responds well to rest.

 - Ice packs: Placing ice packs wrapped in a towel on the affected area can help reduce pain and inflammation.
 Alternatively, a small pack of frozen vegetables will do.
 The ice should not be placed directly on the skin.
+Ice packs for injuries are available for purchase online.

 - Raising the affected area: Less blood will gather if it is elevated, and this may help reduce inflammation.

 - Painkillers: Ibuprofen is effective as a painkiller and to reduce inflammation.
+Ibuprofen is available to buy over-the-counter or online.

 Medical treatment may be needed for more severe symptoms.